Daviesss/davie-ridescan-integration/README.md

 representing one complete, uninterrupted execution of the warehouse perimeter inspection mission.

-## Calibration Baseline Dataset

-The calibration dataset consists of exactly **15 CSV files**, each representing one complete, uninterrupted execution of the warehouse perimeter inspection mission.

 ### What constitutes one clean run

 - Davie successfully navigates all 5 waypoints without aborting